NLnetLabs/rpki-doc/source/krill/get-started.rst

 your CA, but in that case Krill will postpone requesting a certificate until you have done so.

-In order to register your CA as a publisher, you will need to copy the RFC 8183 Publisher Request XML and supply it to your Publication Server.
+In order to register your CA as a publisher, you will need to copy the :RFC:`8183` Publisher Request XML and supply it to your Publication Server.
 You can retrieve this file with the CLI subcommand :ref:`krillc repo request<cmd_krillc_repo_request>`, or you can simply use the UI:

 .. figure:: img/krill-ui-publisher-request.png
     :align: center